 PUBLIC ART: Sculpture We Love to Hate

 At a fundamental level, art is intended to elicit an emotional response.
 Sculpture in public spaces in particular can be a lightning rod for controversy, possibly due to the implication that the piece will remain for a significant period of time or that a community value is manifested in the statue itself.

 More than museum art, public art reflects the issues of its time and addresses a larger audience.
 With its built-in social focus, public art would seem to be an ideal genre for democracy.
 Yet since its inception, issues surrounding its appropriate form and placement, as well as funding, have made it an object of controversy more often than celebration.
 Beauty is in the eye of the beholder.
 We’ll talk about art in public spaces, some famous, some obscure, but always worth a second look.

 ABOUT THE LECTURERS:

-Denise Drum Baker is an artist and professor of visual arts at Sandhills Community College.
+Denise Drum Baker is an artist and recently retired professor of visual arts at Sandhills Community College.
 She earned her Master’s from Appalachian State University.
-Her list of awards and honors includes Faculty Exchange from The Newry Institute in Northern Ireland; Fulbright Teacher Exchange Scholarship Nominee; and a Distance Learning Instructor for the NC Museum of Art.
+Her list of awards and honors includes a Faculty Exchange from The Newry Institute in Northern Ireland; Fulbright Teacher Exchange Scholarship Nominee; and a Distance Learning Instructor at the NC Museum of Art.
 She most recently completed work on Post Cards Crossing the Atlantic, an exchange project with Irish colleagues demonstrating the lost art of letter-writing.

-All Lectures will be presented at Weymouth Center (555 E. Connecticut Ave., Southern Pines).
+All Lectures will be presented at Weymouth Center (555 E. Connecticut Ave., So.
+Pines).

 Space is limited.
-Please register now with full payment at the Arts Council’s offices (Campbell House, 482 E. Connecticut Ave., Southern Pines) or by calling 910-692-ARTS (2787).
+Please register now with full payment at the Arts Council’s offices (Campbell House, 482 E. Connecticut Ave., Southern Pines) or by calling 910-692-2787.